 Ingredients for the soup

 Noodle soup is called "mentsuyu" in Japanese.
-We make it from dashi (soup stock) and season with soy sauce and mirin.
+We make it from dashi (soup stock) and season it with soy sauce and mirin.

 - Dashi: Katsuobushi (dried bonito flakes), kombu (kelp), niboshi (dried baby sardines)